Isolation of phase edges using off-axis q-plate filters: Experimental setup

 We first observed the sample using an on-axis q-plate.
-Then, to isolate the PO edge, we displaced the q-plates in different directions: two in the $x$ direction ($+x$ and $-x$) and two in the $y$ direction ($+y$ and $-y$).
+Then, to isolate the PO edge, we displaced the q-plates in four different directions: two in the $x$ direction ($+x$ and $-x$) and two in the $y$ direction ($+y$ and $-y$).
 Hereafter, four different images recorded using the CMOS camera were combined according to Eq. (\ref{Eq6}).
+If the q-plate is not symmetric about the center after being displaced in one direction, then the amount of shift $r_0$ will be different between the positive and negative shifts in the $x$ or $y$ direction.
+Therefore, we employed an $xy$ translator with a differential drive to achieve precise q-plate positioning.
+The differential drive enables fine adjustments down to 0.5 \textmu m per graduation, surpassing the 10 \textmu m per graduation of a micrometer drive.
 The commercially available phase test target (Benchmark Technologies, Quantitative Phase Target) included USAF 1951 resolution targets with heights of 50, 100, 150, 200, 250, 300, and 350 nm with a refractive index of 1.52.
 Moreover, the phase test target included the letters "IES."
 The first PAO sample comprised the 350-nm USAF 1951 resolution target surrounded by an aperture, where the PO (phase test target) and AO (aperture) did not overlap.
-In contrast, the second PAO sample was created by overlapping the phase test target ("IES") with a white hair, where the white hair exhibited non zero transmittance.
+In contrast, the second PAO sample was created by overlapping the phase test target ("IES") with a white hair, which has non-zero transmittance.